-If you want to see your name in lights, or at least get a byline in your favorite magazine, you have come to the right place.
+If you want to see your name in lights, or at least get a byline in your favorite publication, you’ve come to the right place.

 Maybe you’ve had an assignment or two but that’s as far as it’s gone.
 You want to build a relationship with an editor, not have a string of one-night stands.
 You want to be in the in-group, one of the gang, a regular contributor or columnist.
 But you’re not sure how to land those repeat assignments.
 I am.

 You know the saying, “It’s not about you.”
 Well, at Be a Pro Writer, that’s not the case.
 Here, it is all about you and what you need to kick your freelance writing into gear.
 As a seasoned freelancer and a magazine editor, I know both sides of the story.

 Hey there.
 I’m Carol J. Alexander.
 I’ve been writing for pleasure since I could hold a pencil and writing for pay since 2007.
 My work has been published in national and regional magazines all over North America.
 I have worked as a columnist for my local newspaper, several highly-trafficked blogs, and a few national publications.
 Discipline, attention to detail, and research and interviewing skills have made it possible for my writing to reach millions of readers.